davisshaver/tech-docs/tools/github.md

 ![image](https://cloud.githubusercontent.com/assets/36432/4772139/58f18cca-5b95-11e4-8895-6f8dc5b42cbc.png)

+The title and/or description should summary what's changing, and why.
 When a pull request touches anything visual or on the frontend, include a screenshot so it's easier to confirm expected results.

 Issues should exist for pull requests as much as possible.
 Issues are how we track a feature question from creation to closing.